gasigo/material-text-field/README.md

-# GDevTextField
+# Material Text Field

-`GDevTextField` is a nice, flexible and customizable text field.
+`material-text-field` is a nice, flexible and customizable text field.
 This design is based on [Google's Material Design](https://material.io/guidelines/#) and is very much customizable and extensible.

 ![](http://i65.tinypic.com/3462tfd.gif)

 ## Compatibility

-`GDevTextField` is compatible with Swift 3.
+`material-text-field` is compatible with Swift 3.

 ## Installation